Is it too late to start an SKE course?

 An SKE course can overlap with teacher training

-Ideally, we would advise your candidates to complete their SKE course before they start their teacher training but as we get closer to September, it is likely that they will need to overlap part of their SKE course with their teacher training.
-Whilst it is perfectly fine for them to do this, they should bear in mind the additional workload involved.
+Ideally, we would advise you to complete your SKE course before teacher training but as we get closer to September, it is likely that you will need to overlap part of your SKE course with your teacher training.
+Whilst it is perfectly fine to do this, you should bear in mind the additional workload involved.
 Typically, we recommend a trainee spends between 20-25 hours per week on an SKE course, but since our courses are 100% online and can be completed at any time, it is possible to fit this learning around teacher training.

-It is important to be aware that during the overlap period a trainee will only receive one set of bursary funding if they are eligible for both an SKE and ITT bursary.
+If you are eligible for both an SKE and ITT bursary it is important to be aware that during the overlap period a trainee will only receive one set of bursary funding.
 In this time, they will receive the one with the higher amount, which is usually the ITT bursary.
-Their SKE course funding will not be affected during the overlap.
-If they meet eligibility criteria, the course is fully funded by the NCTL.
+SKE course funding will not however be affected during the overlap.

 A part-time course makes things even more flexible